 MED: Talent sets the temperature of the specimen chamber of the cryostat.

 Using a sharp knife or fine-toothed saw to trim a sample into a small piece that can be adjusted for the specimen holder of a cryo-SEM [1-TXT].
-Mount the trimmed piece to a holder for a cryostat with tissue freezing embedding medium for cryo-sectioning [2].
+Mount the trimmed piece to a chuck, a holder for a cryostat, with tissue freezing embedding medium for cryo-sectioning [2].

 MED: Talent uses a knife/saw to trim a sample into a small piece.
 TEXT: Piece height < 2 cm; Piece width/diameter < 1cm.

-CU: Talent mounts the trimmed piece to a holder for a cryostat with tissue freezing embedding medium.
+CU: Talent mounts the trimmed piece to a chuck with tissue freezing embedding medium.

+Attach the chuck to a specimen holder of a microtome of the cryostat.

 Trim the surface by repeatedly shaving off 5 – 7 micrometer thick sections.
 Cutting away more than 1000 to 2000 micrometers in total depth from the initial surface is useful for eliminating the damaged portion of the sample caused by pre-cutting [1].

 CU: Close up of the surface as the talent shaves of sections.
 Make sure this shot is long enough – showing several repetitions of the shaving – to cover the lengthy voiceover narration.